Frequently Asked Questions

 Testing & COVID-19 Response

-I am fully remote this fall.
+I am fully remote this semester.
 Do I need to sign up for COVID-19 testing and complete a daily screening?

 No, this is not necessary for remote students, faculty, and staff.